pachyderm/pachyderm/doc/docs/master/enterprise/auth/authentication/idp-dex.md

 !!!
 Note
     Note that a user whose Pachyderm token has been revoked can technically log in to Pachyderm again unless **you have removed that user from the user registry of your IdP**.

-Take a look at the sequence diagram below illustrating the OIDC login flow.
+For the curious mind: Take a look at the sequence diagram below illustrating the OIDC login flow.
 It highlights the exchange of the original OIDC ID Token for a Pachyderm Token.

 ![OIDC Login Flow](../../images/pachyderm-oidc-dex-flow.png)